iu2frl/StreamDock.Plugins.Olliter/README.md

 As you can see, there's an `Actions` array which contains a mapping to the C# methods (see below.)

+#### Manifest documentation

+The full documentation can be found here: [https://staging-docs.elgato.com/streamdeck/sdk/references/manifest/](https://staging-docs.elgato.com/streamdeck/sdk/references/manifest/)

 #### Actions Controllers

-I've found three controllers so far:
+I've found two controllers so far:

 - `Keypad`: which tells the plugin this action can be used on keys
-- `Information`: unknown
-- A third one to identify which control can be assigned to knobs
+- `Encoder`: which tells the plugin this action can be applied to knobs

+Then, for some reason I've also found:

+- `Information`: unknown (not documented in the plugins doc)

+#### Automatic generation

+The script called `build_manifest.py` will read the plugin source code and build the manifest file automatically.

+The plugin only builds the actions list, other customization should be done manually.

 ### C# code